yasutakatou/doukie2/README.md

 ```

  - by default if some file exists client, but not exists server, that file delete on client.<br>
-    when enable -noDelete option, not delete.<br>
+    when enable -notDelete option, not delete.<br>

 ```
 doukie -notDelete=yes-token=test -dst=192.168.0.1